twosigma/docker-sideways/README.md

    Cache peers for the squid instance may be specified with multiple CACHE_PEER environment variables.
 The suffix of each is used to determine ordering by the unix `sort` function.
+ * `EXTRA_CONFIGx`
+   Extra non-specific configuration lines to be appended after the main body of the configuration file.
+This is a good place for custom ACL parameters.
+ * `CONFIG_DISABLE`
+   Default `no`
+   If set to `yes` then squid configuration templating is disabled entirely, allowing bind mounting the configuration file in manually instead.
+The certificate and SSL setup still runs normally.

 # Example Usage
 The following command line will get you up and running quickly.
 It presumes